graphile/graphile.github.io/src/pages/postgraphile/custom-mutations.md

   requires extension), or one of the built in `LANGUAGE` options such as Python, Perl or Tcl

-A note on **named types**: if you have a function that `RETURNS SETOF table(a int, b text)` then PostGraphile will not pick it up.
-This is easy to fix, just define a named type:
+A note on **named types**: if you have a function that `RETURNS SETOF table(a int, b text)` then PostGraphile will not _currently_ pick it up due to the [common PostGraphile function restrictions](/postgraphile/function-restrictions/).
+Work is underway to lift these restrictions, but it's easy to work around for now - just define a named type:

 ```sql
 CREATE TYPE my_function_return_type AS (